ivantbv/itch-a-sketch/README.md

 # Main options include

-Set grid size, control cell radius (from squares to circles), clear the whole grid, toggle grid On/Off, Draw mode or Eraser mode, pick any color from the color input.
+Set grid size, control cell radius (from squares to circles), clear the whole grid, toggle grid On/Off, Draw mode or Eraser mode, pick any color from the color input, save the drawing as a PNG picture.